dgs700/angular-custom-element/README.md

     }
 },
 // In all callbacks "this" referes to the element instance
+// since that is the context where these are invoked
 callbacks: {

     // is called upon custom element instantiation which is effectively the element